AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 In here, **Sense Hat** is called into action for the very first time.

-As the countdown kicks off into the _countdownSpeak()_ function, Sense Hat display a clock on its LEDs whose program can be checked in the **digitalClock.py** called in via the _clock()_ function:
+As the countdown kicks off via the _countdownSpeak()_ function, Sense Hat displays a clock on its LEDs, whose program can be checked in the **digitalClock.py** called in via the _clock()_ function:

 ![alt text](image-2.png)

- Additionally, **pyttsx3** is imported too (It is a text-to-speech conversion library in Python, which needs to be install into the raspberry pi:
+ Additionally, **pyttsx3** is imported too (It is a text-to-speech conversion library in Python, which needs to be installed into the raspberry pi):

 ```
 # Linux installation requirements
 sudo apt update && sudo apt install espeak ffmpeg libespeak1

 ```
-)

 As the countdown hits the 15 seconds the Sense Hat LEDs will replace the clock with a full-blown 'bright blue' background, which will, then, turn into red when hitting the 12 seconds threshold.
 This is just a prelude of the countdown finally showing numbers when the 9 seconds threshold gets hit.